 Address: 34 Shota Rustaveli Ave, Tbilisi 0108

-This is a great book store with a large range of English books.
-It's great for a browse and is located just off a street with great cafes.
-So pick up a book and find a comfy place to sit and read for a couple of hours.
+This is a great bookstore with a large range of English books.
+It's nice for a browse and is located just off a street with excellent cafes.
+So pick up a book and find a comfy place to sit and read for a couple of hours!

 Address: 22 Ilia Chavcahvadze Avenue